 Trying to juggle all these interests, agendas, and priorities can result in a project plan that’s more an aspirational patchwork than a targeted, practical, well-defined framework.
 It’s said that a certain amount of ambiguity encourages diplomacy.
 Unfortunately, ambiguity doesn’t work in project management.

 Clear deliverables, deadlines, and task assignments are the building blocks of a quality project plan.
 Yet so often, project managers and team members find the project plan timelines and goals slipping away from them.
-Failure to adhere to the project plan typically costs dollars, reputation and if bad enough – clients and future work.
+Project failures typically costs dollars, reputation, and if bad enough – clients and future work.

 Unfortunately, underestimating project goals happens too often.
 Everyone on the team has a responsibility to keep things on track.
 The basic tactics for developing and maintaining a successful project plan sound simple in theory:

 - Find the balance between aspirational and realistic goals.
 Aggressive deadlines and stretch metrics can be motivating.
 However, if they fall too far outside what’s been achieved in the past, a team can start feeling like they’ve been set up to fail.
 A project plan can push, but it can’t do the work.

 - Set clear expectations for all stakeholder groups.
 This is where excessive diplomacy leads to bad results.
 The team thinks there’s a certain amount of lag time or flexibility in task order, while senior management has other dependencies expecting this project to flow in a certain way.